hoothin/PagetualGuide/docs/rules/autoClick.md

 # autoClick
->The css selector or xpath of element which you want to click automatically
+>The CSS selector or XPath of the element you want to click automatically.

 Example:
 --